 One way to do this is to create a list of “approved sites”.
 However, I’ve found this restricts students from having the freedom to make the most of the internet.

-So, instead, consider a list of banned websites that includes sites that are:
+So, instead, consider a list of websites that you don’t want your students to use, such as:

 - Social Media Websites.